 The IRS can review your PPIA every two years.
 They are looking to see if your financial situation has improved and you could afford a higher payment.
 If your financial situation has improved they may try to raise your monthly payment.
 You or your tax attorney can try to fight this, but it may require providing proof you cannot afford the higher monthly payment.
 Although you won’t have any levies or garnishments put against you when your PPIA is approved, liens can be filed against you and your property.

-If you think a PPIA might be the best resolution for you to pay off your tax debt, you can have a tax attorney assist you in obtaining one.
+If you think a PPIA might be the best resolution for you to pay off your tax liability, you can have a tax attorney assist you in obtaining one.
 At Polston Tax, our tax attorneys negotiate every day with the IRS to try and get our clients the best tax resolution possible and we can do that for you.
 Give us a call at 844-841-9857 or click below to schedule a free consultation.